 Oh and by the way there are recipes.
 WIN WIN

 I hope you will give this book a try.
-It is scheduled to be released in April 2017 so preorder yours now.

 I received an ARC copy of this book from the author for my honest opinion and review